abou7abiba/-CarND-Term1-Starter-Kit-/trial-2-cuda-10-1.md

 ```bash
 sudo apt install nvidia-cuda-toolkit
 ```

 it failed due to missing dependency files on `libcublas10` after reviews, it was clear that I am trying to install overlapped library from two difference repositories as `nvidia-cuda-toolkit` is provided by Ubuntu repository while cuda-10.1 was provided by the deb packages.

-The solution was to uninstall all cuda as per the above step and only install `nvidia-cuda-toolkit` as per the suggestion from the article [Installing TensorFlow GPU in Ubuntu 20.04](https://medium.com/@stephengregory_69986/installing-cuda-10-1-on-ubuntu-20-04-e562a5e724a0)).
-The two different methods provided by the article in resource [^1] and the CUDA documentation they are both providing directions to install CUDA 11.0 on Ubuntu 20.04 (the article) and CUDA 10.1 on Ubuntu 18.04 (CUDA Documentation).
-The different in the last article is that it shows a way to install CUDA 10.1 but on Ubuntu 20.04

 ### 2.3.
 Install cuDNN SDK 7.6